 - Choose quality over quantity

-If you are unsure whether tuition is right for your child, many centres (including ours) offer trial classes.
+If you are unsure whether tuition is right for your child, many centres (including ours) offer free trial classes (usually $18).
 A good trial should assess your child's current level and give you an honest recommendation, even if that recommendation is "you don't need us."

 That is the kind of advice a teacher should give.